Irvingouj/irving-s-blog/content/posts/coding/rust-tutorial/borrow-checking.md

 In this example, the `person` variable is **consumed** by the `greet` function.
 You can think of it as **move** as well.
 It is as if the value `person` is **moved** into `person_param` in the `greet` function.
 In fact, that is what the compiler will tell you as well.

-Interestingly, if this concept is called borrow, we can absolutely ask the function to give it back (return it).
+Also, we can ask the function to return it to help us regain the ownership of a value.

 ```rust
 fn main() {